Hazel Scott

-Hazel Dorothy Scott (June 11, 1920 – October 2, 1981) was a Trinidad-born American jazz and classical pianist and singer.
-She was an outspoken critic of racial discrimination and segregation.
-She used her influence to improve the representation of Black Americans in film.
+Hazel Dorothy Scott (June 11, 1920 – October 2, 1981) was a Trinidadian American jazz and classical pianist and singer.
+An outspoken critic of racial discrimination and segregation, she used her influence to improve the representation of Black Americans in film.

 Born in Port of Spain, Scott moved to New York City with her mother at the age of four.
 Scott was a child musical prodigy, receiving scholarships to study at the Juilliard School when she was eight.
 In her teens, she performed at Café Society while still at school.
 She also performed on the radio.

 She was active as a jazz singer throughout the 1930s and 1940s.
 In 1950, she became the first black American to host her own TV show, The Hazel Scott Show.
-Her career in America faltered after she testified before the House Un-American Activities Committee in 1950 during the era of McCarthyism.
-Scott subsequently moved to Paris in 1957 and began performing in Europe, not returning to the United States until 1967.
+Her career in the United States faltered after she testified before the House Un-American Activities Committee in 1950 during the era of McCarthyism.
+Scott subsequently moved to Paris, France, in 1957 and began performing in Europe, not returning to the United States until 1967.

 Early life

 Born in Port of Spain, Trinidad and Tobago, on June 11, 1920, Hazel Dorothy Scott was the only child of R. Thomas Scott, a West African scholar from Liverpool, England, and Alma Long Scott, a classically trained pianist, and music teacher.
 In 1924, the family moved from Trinidad to the United States and settled in Harlem, New York City.
 Her parents had separated by this time, and Scott lived with her mother and grandmother.

 By now, Scott could play anything she heard on the piano.
 With her mother's guidance and training, she mastered advanced piano techniques and was labeled a child prodigy.
-A few years later, when Scott was eight years old, Professor Paul Wagner of the Juilliard School of Music accepted her as his own student.
+When Scott was eight years old, she began studying with Professor Paul Wagner of the Juilliard School of Music.
 In 1933, her mother organized her own Alma Long Scott's All-Girl Jazz Band, where Scott played the piano and trumpet.